custom-components/pyscript/docs/reference.rst

 ``global_ctx`` set to ``*``.

-An excellent alternative to repeatedly modifying a script file is to use Jupyter notebook to interactively develop and test functions, triggers and services.
+An excellent alternative to repeatedly modifying a script file is to use Jupyter notebook to interactively develop and test functions, triggers, and services.

 Jupyter auto-completion (with ``<TAB>``) is supported in Jupyter notebook, console and lab.
 It should work after you have typed at least the first character.
 After you hit ``<TAB>`` you should see a list